Pylons/pyramid/docs/narr/firstapp.rst

        serve(app, host='0.0.0.0')

-When this code is inserted into a Python script named ``helloworld.py`` and executed by a Python interpreter which has the :mod:`pyramid` software installed, an HTTP server is started on TCP port 8080:
+When this code is inserted into a Python script named ``helloworld.py`` and executed by a Python interpreter which has the :app:`Pyramid` software installed, an HTTP server is started on TCP port 8080:

 .. code-block:: bash